-- (2) An insurer or health care provider failing to meet the requirements set forth in these rules may be assessed a civil penalty. - (3) Under OAR 436-010-0340, the director may impose sanctions for any health care provider where the insurer can provide sufficient documentation to substantiate lack of cooperation.
+(2) An insurer or health care provider failing to meet the requirements set forth in these rules may be assessed a civil penalty.

+(3) Under OAR 436-010-0340, the director may impose sanctions for any health care provider where the insurer can provide sufficient documentation to substantiate lack of cooperation.
 The medical service provider will be sent a warning letter about the reporting requirements and possible penalties.
-Failure by the health care provider to submit the requested information within the specified period may result in civil penalties. - (4) Sufficient documentation to substantiate lack of cooperation by the health care provider includes: - (a) Copies of letters to the health care provider; - (b) Memos to the claim file of follow-up phone calls or the lack of response; - (c) Letters from the health care provider indicating a lack of cooperation; or - (d) Medical reports received by the insurer, after adequate instruction by the insurer or the director, which do not supply the requested information or which supply information that is not consistent with the Disability Rating Standards in OAR 436-035.
+Failure by the health care provider to submit the requested information within the specified period may result in civil penalties.

+(4) Sufficient documentation to substantiate lack of cooperation by the health care provider includes:

+(a) Copies of letters to the health care provider;

+(b) Memos to the claim file of follow-up phone calls or the lack of response;

+(c) Letters from the health care provider indicating a lack of cooperation; or

+(d) Medical reports received by the insurer, after adequate instruction by the insurer or the director, which do not supply the requested information or which supply information that is not consistent with the Disability Rating Standards in OAR 436-035.
-Stats.
-Implemented: ORS 656.268, 656.726, 656.745

-Hist: Amended 12/5/05 as WCD Admin.
+Statutory authority: ORS 656.268, 656.726 Statutes implemented: ORS 656.268, 656.726, 656.745 Hist: Amended 12/5/05 as WCD Admin.
 Order 105-073 eff.
 1/1/07 Amended 12-1-2009 as WCD Admin.
 Order 09-056 eff.
 1-1-2010

-BEFORE THE DIRECTOR DEPARTMENT OF CONSUMER AND BUSINESS SERVICES WORKERS' COMPENSATION DIVISION
+BEFORE THE DIRECTOR OF THE DEPARTMENT OF CONSUMER AND BUSINESS SERVICES OF THE STATE OF OREGON